"There is no person so severely punished as those who subject themselves to the whip of their own remorse." --Seneca

 They make it sound so easy, right?

 But we all know it’s not that easy.
-If it were, every prisoner eligible for parole would be able to convince the parole board that they have been rehabilitated.
+If it were, every prisoner eligible for parole wold be able to convince the parole board that they have been rehabilitated.
 However, that doest mean the they won’t try and so should your character.
 Whether or not their apology is believable depends on the object of their remorse and how their apology is perceived.
-It’s important to make sure that your character is sincere and expressing a wide range of emotions during their apology in order for your reader to perceive it as genuine.
+It’s important to make sure that your character is experience and expressing a wide range of emotions during their apology in order for your reader to perceive it as genuine.

-When your remorseful character is giving a genuine apology, their willingness to change the behaviors that harmed the target of their remorse will be an acceptable demonstration of their remorse and deserving of forgiveness—depending on the personality of the wronged character.
+When your remorseful character is giving a genuine apology, their willingness to change the behaviors that harmed the target of their will be an acceptable demonstration of their remorse and deserving of forgiveness—depending on the personality of the wronged character.

 This doesn’t necessarily mean that atonement will lead to reconciliation.
 Reconciliation is not the same as forgiveness.
 If that is your remorseful character’s goal, their atonement must be measurable and demonstrative.
 Remember, you’re not just convincing the character who has been wronged, you’re convincing the reader as well.